SteelCompendium/data-md-dse/Bestiary/Gnoll Wildling.md

   t1: 2 damage
   t2: 3 damage
   t3: '4 damage; wildling takes a [[Free Strike|free strike]] on a creature adjacent to the target '
+  effects:
+  - roll: 2d10 + 2
+    t1: 2 damage
+    t2: 3 damage
+    t3: '4 damage; wildling takes a [[Free Strike|free strike]] on a creature adjacent to the target '

 ```